micmejia/bible-dump/AMPC/Matthew/Matt 17.md

-And His appearance underwent a change in their presence; and His face shone [^a]clear and bright like the sun, and His clothing became as white as light.
+And His appearance underwent a change in their presence; and His face shone clear and bright like the sun, and His clothing became as white as light.